Team-Red-Josh-Matt-Zachery/reviewsService/README.md

 # Sidecountry Shop
-> Sidecountry is an online apparel shopping website styled to be mobile-first.
+> Sidecountry is an apparel shopping website styled to be mobile-first.
 This repo is the Reviews Service element of the site.

 ![Intro Image](public/media/current-progress.png)